RobTillaart/printHelpers/README.md

 #### Wont

-- is there need for Scientific or Engineering integers (this just works)
+- is there need for Scientific or Engineering integers?
+  - this just works!
+(OK some loss of precision.
 - add **oct()** along BIN, HEX
+  - rarely used.
 - add **float()** as Arduino limits floats to "MAXLONG" by code.
   - use dtostrf() - is that portable?
   - use sci() or eng()